Merzasphor/MWSE/docs/source/apis/timer.md

 ### `timer.real`

 Constant to represent timers that run in real-time.
+Their time is measured in seconds.

 ***

 ### `timer.simulate`

-Constant to represent timers that run when the game isn't paused.
+Constant to represent timers that run when the game isn't paused - the game's menus are closed.
 It matches the `simulate` event's timing.
 If the game is simulating, simulate events and simulate timers progress.
 Duration is measured in seconds.

 ***